 Arrest in Tucumcari under investigation

 Jul.
-21—ALBUQUERQUE, N.M. — On Saturday, 43-year-old Pete Apodaca was in the middle of building a home entertainment center out of an old dresser when he ran out to Ace Hardware and Lowe's grocery store in Tucumcari.
+22—On Saturday, 43-year-old Pete Apodaca was in the middle of building a home entertainment center out of an old dresser when he ran out to Ace Hardware and Lowe's grocery store in Tucumcari.

-Shortly after that a video taken by a bystander shows a handcuffed Apodaca start to try to run from police.
-In response an officer picks him up and throws him to the pavement.

-Vanessa Apodaca, Pete's wife, said he has a fractured collar bone, a cracked rib, bruising on the inside under his rib, and multiple cuts and bruises on his left side.
+Vanessa Apodaca, Pete Apodaca's wife, said he has a fractured collar bone, a cracked rib, bruising on the inside under his rib and multiple cuts and bruises on his left side.

 Sgt.
 Shaun Slate of the Tucumcari Police Department said the incident and all officers involved are under internal investigation.
 The department posted on Facebook that the video "shows a small snapshot of the arrest, however the full review will reveal all the events that occurred leading up to this incident, during this incident, and what happened after the video stops.
 Once the review is complete, if the officers have been found to have violated our policies or the law, the appropriate action will be taken."